-Norton has long been one of the biggest names in anti-malware, and its good reputation is not undeserved: The complete security solution offers excellent performance, packaged in a highly elegant and intuitive application.
+Norton* has long been one of the biggest names in anti-malware, and its good reputation is not undeserved: The comprehensive security solution offers excellent performance, packaged in an elegant and intuitive application.

-In terms of features, Norton does lose out to Bitdefender though: Some features, like extra protection for online banking or a dedicated secure browser, aren't included, while a file shredder needs to be paid for on top of the subscription price, even for the most expensive packages.
+In terms of features, Norton does lose out to Bitdefender though: Some features, like extra protection for online banking or a dedicated secure browser, aren't included, while a file shredder needs to be purchased separately, even for the most expensive subscriptions.
 Apart from these missteps, Norton offers a number of features that cover pretty much all of the bases.

 Norton's highly-intuitive user interface is divided between five modules.

-Mac users should be careful though since Norton limits certain features, like webcam protection, cloud backup, or parental controls to its Windows versions.
-The provider's VPN and password manager are included on both Mac and Windows, however.
+Mac users should keep Norton's limitations in mind though, since things like webcam protection, cloud backups, or parental controls are only included in its Windows versions.
+The provider's VPN and password manager are part of both its macOS and Windows versions, however.

-In terms of what sort of protection Norton provides, the testing labs were of different opinions: For AV-Comparatives, the American software registered too many false positives, leading to a disappointing protection rate.
-AV-Test awarded the program maximum points, however.
+In terms of what protection Norton provides, the testing labs we consulted couldn't agree: For AV-Comparatives, the American software registered too many false positives, leading to a disappointing protection rate.
+AV-Test, on the other hand, awarded the program maximum points.